chmike/timez-go/README.md

 # TimeZ

-Package impjementing Timez.
-A timez is a compact and convenient binary encoding for UTC time in micro seconds units and a local time offset.
+Go package implementing Timez.
+A timez is a compact and convenient binary encoding for UTC time in microseconds units and a local time offset.

 ## Why ?